nRF51822Bluetooth low energy and 2.4GHz proprietary SoC

 nRF51 Series Software Development Kit

-The nRF51 Software Development kit (SDK) offers you C source code containing Bluetooth low energy and ANT+ device profiles, wireless communication as well as application examples, Nordic Semiconductors proprietary 2.4 GHz stack for human interface devices (Gazell) as well as libraries for all the peripherals found on the nRF51 series SoCs.
+The nRF51 Software Development kit (SDK) offers you C source code containing Bluetooth Smart and ANT+ device profiles, wireless communication as well as application examples, Nordic Semiconductors proprietary 2.4 GHz stack for human interface devices (Gazell) as well as libraries for all the peripherals found on the nRF51 series SoCs.
 The nRF51 SDK is built on the ARM® CMSIS standard and supports the following SW development tool chains:

 - Keil MDK-ARM